naymalabonna/data-science-project/preliminary_analysis.md

 ### Challenges
 At first glance, we did not think our data sets needed cleaning, especially since it consists of only three aspects (id, cuisine, and ingredients).
 However, upon further inspection of the data set, we realized that it did in fact need cleaning, and it was a challenge to figure out what exactly we should alter to ensure not only that it will be easy to work with for future use, but also that it would not hinder our model's accuracy.
 ### Future Work
-Describe what work you are planning to complete for the final analysis.
 Since we did not begin creating our model yet, our future work consists of creating a Neural Network Classification Model using Keras.

 ### Contributions